Caring for a child with Down syndrome

 How does Down syndrome affect my child’s growth and development?

 Each child with Down syndrome will have a different experience.
 Some children will require more support than others.
-As with any child, it is important to provide support from a young age to help them reach their full potential.
+It is important to provide care and support from a young age to help your child reach their full potential.

 Once your child is home, regular check-ups with your family doctor are important.
-Your doctor will provide you with advice on how to support your child through any medical concerns.
-They can also refer you to specialists and paediatricians (doctors for children).
+Your doctor will provide you with advice on how to manage any medical concerns.
+They can also refer you to specialists.

 - physiotherapy — to help your child gain the muscle tone needed for crawling and walking